Weber State University, Department of Physics

 1974-1978: Electronics repair and installation.

-1977-1979: Taught introductory astronomy labs.
+1977-1979: Taught introductory astronomy labs at the University of West Florida.

 1979-1981: Honeywell, Inc. Worked on the Space Shuttle main engine control computer.
 Also worked on special projects including microscopic holography, high speed photography, x-ray fluoroscopy, electrostatic discharge control, and failure analysis.